spolu/envi/README.md

 > Envi will be vi-based (? what do you think)

-Watch the repository if you want to get involved
+Watch the repository if you want to get involved + #envi (freenode)